Symmetry actions and brackets for adjoint-symmetries. I: Main results and applications: Bracket structures for adjoint-symmetries

 \section{Bracket structures for adjoint-symmetries}

 The commutator \eqref{symm.commutator} of symmetries defines a Lie bracket on the linear space of symmetries \eqref{symmsp}.
 An interesting fundamental question is whether there exists any bilinear bracket on the linear space of adjoint-symmetries \eqref{adjsymmsp}.
 Such a structure would allow the possibility for a pair of known adjoint-symmetries to generate a new adjoint-symmetry, just as a pair of known symmetries can generate a new symmetry.
+Additionally, if a bilinear bracket has a projection into the linear space of multipliers, then this would provide a generalization of a Poisson bracket.

 Every action of symmetries on adjoint-symmetries will now be shown to give rise to two different bilinear bracket structures on adjoint-symmetries.
 The first bracket is a Lie bracket constructed from the pull-back of the symmetry commutator \eqref{symm.commutator} under an inverse of the symmetry action on adjoint-symmetries.
 This yields a homomorphism from the Lie algebra of symmetries into a Lie algebra of adjoint-symmetries.
 The second bracket does not involve the symmetry commutator \eqref{symm.commutator} and instead uses the symmetry action composed with an inverse action to construct a recursion operator on adjoint-symmetries.